How to Get a Non-Technical, Non-Coding Job at Google, Amazon & Meta [Application Tips for Big Tech]

 A golden example of how Operations teams play a significant role in the success of big tech companies is Amazon’s warehouse distribution network.
 Bezos’ multi-billion-dollar empire uses a web of incredibly sophisticated data-driven fulfilment centres that facilitate fast and cheap delivery of goods across the globe.
 These warehouses are probably some of the most impressive and efficient systems ever designed in modern commerce and help to power Amazon’s ‘flywheel effect’ .

-Non-tech role: Customer Success
+Non-tech job: Customer Success

 Another exciting avenue for a business school grad to enter the world of big tech is through Customer Success.
 Although it might not sound like the most obvious choice, you only need to look at a business like Amazon to understand the importance placed on customer obsession across the entire company.